HVAC Training Options

 Some HVAC certifications are required; others are voluntary.
 However, even voluntary certifications can help you advance in your career since most employers like to see official acknowledgment of your competencies.

 Section 608 of the Clean Air Act of 1990 requires anyone who services equipment that uses specific refrigerants to take a test to prove that they know how to properly handle, recycle, and dispose of materials that can damage the ozone layer.
-The Section 608 certification exam is a written test and is administered by a variety of organizations that have been approved by the Environmental Protection Agency (EPA), including unions, building groups, trade schools, and contractor associations.
+The Section 608 certification exam is a written test administered by various organizations approved by the Environmental Protection Agency (EPA), including unions, building groups, trade schools, and contractor associations.

 Many formal HVAC programs prepare their students to take the EPA Section 608 Universal certification test.